How Much is a Forearm Tattoo?

 Tattoo Touch-ups

-Touch-ups are often needed after the healing process, especially if the tattoo ink fades or certain areas heal unevenly.
-Many artists offer free touch-ups within a specific period (usually 6 months to a year), but beyond that, expect to pay extra.
-Depending on the size and complexity of the touch-up, prices may range from $50 to $200.
+Touch-ups are common after the healing process, especially if the tattoo fades or heals unevenly.
+Many of us offer free touch-ups within a specific period (usually 6 months to a year), but if you need one later, expect to pay an extra $50 to $200.

 Pros Of Forearm Tattoos